aragonzkresearch/leagueofidentity/README.md

 ```bash
 nvm install 16.20.2
 ```
-For the web part the only required package is `hello.js` but a standalone version is embedded in the `web` folder.
+For the web part the only required package is `hello.js` but a stand-alone version is embedded in the `web` folder.
 For the `node.js` part the required packages are (some of them could not be currently used) `fetch, express, nocache, cors, commander, console, fs` and [`noble-curves`](https://github.com/paulmillr/noble-curves).
 To install them, run:
 ```bash